 redirect_link

 (required): The URI where Phantom should redirect the user upon completion.
-Please review for more details.
+For more details, see Specify redirects.
 URL-encoded.

 payload